Lightstreamer/Lightstreamer-lib-client-haxe/tools/python/docs/source/intro.rst

 Compatibility
 *************

+Python Client requires Python 3.7 or higher.

-Compatible with Lightstreamer Server since version 7.3.2.
+The library is compatible with Lightstreamer Server since version 7.3.2.

 Documentation
 *************